gvwilson/thirdbit/src/fiction/eimin/index.md

 I imagined calming it,
 soothing it,
 as if it were a frightened pocket mouse.
-Suresh couldn't *drome*—at least,
-I hoped he couldn't—but Hediyeh certainly could.
+Suresh couldn't *drome*, but Hediyeh certainly could.
 *Sh, be still, be still,* I thought.
 I imagined myself petting my heart gently, rubbing its ears,